A heart rate monitor is an electronic device that is worn on the body and provides real-time information about the state

 What we like: We like the fact that you can sync it with virtually any late-model smartphone, smartwatch or fitness tracker.
 We appreciate the IP67 rating.
 Which means it’s ready for the pool.
 And we appreciate the accuracy of the heart rate readout.

 Flaws: It seems they didn’t put the same amount of thought into the band that they put into the rest of the device.
 It’s a bit sponge-like and can get uncomfortable on hot days.

 9. Polar OH1

 We always appreciate it when a manufacturer provides multiple ways to benefit from a product.
 The Polar OH1 gives you two ways to capture your heart rate.
 Either through a forearm strap or a discrete, waterproof device that captures the heart rate at the temple.

 What we like: You’ll get reliably accurate heart rate readings that you can sync with any Bluetooth or ANT+ device.
 We applaud the fact that they provide two ways to use the device.
 And it’s fully waterproof for swimmers.

 Flaws: This is a small device, so the activation button is necessarily small too.
 Also, it doesn’t hold a charge all that long.

-Bringing up the rear of our list is the Alpha Heart Rate Monitor & Sportswatch from Mio.
-This watch features a genuine heart rate monitor that’s very accurate and reliable.
+Bringing up the rear of our list is the Scosche Rhythm24.
+This watch-like device features a genuine heart rate monitor that’s very accurate and reliable.
 There’s no arguing with the effectiveness, which is why it’s on our list.